 - Your credit history of repayment, and whether you have derogatory marks for paying late or defaulting.

-- How much money you owe compared to your credit limits, called credit utilization ratio.
+- How much money you owe compared to your credit limits, is called credit utilization ratio.

 - How often you have applied for credit recently, called "hard inquiries."